Vyral/terrence-boykin/_posts/2022-03-24-the-keller-williams-online-real-estate-school.md

 Now is an excellent opportunity for you to finally consider taking steps toward a career in real estate.
 You’ve probably been thinking about it for a while.
 Maybe you even have friends and family in the business already.
 Here’s your chance:

-**Keller Williams now has an online real estate school represented across the country.** Understand that taking this class does not mean that you have to sign with Keller Williams; once you’re done, you’ll be able to sign with any agency you like.
+**[Keller Williams now has an online real estate school](https://how2sellhouses.com/){: target="_blank" rel="noopener"} represented across the country.** Understand that taking this class does not mean that you have to sign with Keller Williams; once you’re done, you’ll be able to sign with any agency you like.
 To attend, you won’t have to rearrange your daily schedule because this is a self-paced course that allows you to work mornings, evenings, or weekends.

 The best part?
 This course is completely free\!
 That’s right—you can start your new real estate career without spending a dime.